kishdavid/DSEC/wp-content/plugins/google-maps/readme.txt

 If you think, that you found a bug in our [WordPress Google Maps](http://huge-it.com/google-map/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.9 =
+*  Fix with the keyless access to the API and code improvements and optimization.

 = 2.0.8 =
 *  Responsive bug fixed.